nrfconnect/ncs-zigbee/docs/zboss/certification.rst

 Certification levels
 ********************

-The certification is based on CSA's `Zigbee certification policy`_, which distinguishes the following levels of certification:
+The certification is based on CSA's `Zigbee Alliance Certification Policy`_, which distinguishes the following levels of certification:

 * Compliant Platform
 * Certified Product